rodneyshupe/Cookbook/Recipes/DrinksAndCocktails.rst

 Notes
 -----
-The quality of the gin can effect the dring but more importantly get a good tonic.
+The quality of the gin can effect the taste but more importantly get a good tonic as this will make the biggest difference.
 The ratio of gin to tonic can change depending on gin.

 .. raw:: pdf

    PageBreak recipePage